Shopify/polaris/polaris.shopify.com/content/patterns/new-features/variants/default.md

 - When the user has clicked on the interactive element it’s attached to, or
 - 5 days after they first saw it, or
 - after 3 sessions, such as landing on a page 3 times

+They should be removed completely for all users ~1 month after launching to avoid visual clutter building up